 Japan describes Australia as its second most important security partner.
 The Australia-Japan-United States Trilateral Strategic Dialogue is a key security policy mechanism for Japan.

 A territorial dispute over a number of islands north of Hokkaido also complicates Japan's political relations with Russia.
-Both nations are seeking ways forward through diplomatic dialogue and continue to develop other aspects of the overall relationship, including cooperation in oil and natural gas.
+Both nations are seeking ways forward through diplomatic dialogue, while continuing to develop other aspects of their relationship, including cooperation in oil and natural gas.

-Japan is a member of the Six-Party Talks aimed at denuclearising the Korean peninsula, and continues to seek the return of and further information on Japanese citizens abducted by the DPRK.
+Japan has been a member of the Six-Party Talks aimed at de-nuclearising the Korean peninsula, and continues to seek the return of and further information on Japanese citizens abducted by the DPRK.

 Each year, Japan's Ministry of Foreign Affairs produces a 'Diplomatic Bluebook' that summarises its foreign policy over the past year.